Resource 1: Healthy living practices

 Many children like to eat sweets and sugar.
 This is fine in small amounts, as it gives us energy.
 But too much sugar is bad for the teeth because it can cause tooth decay.
 Too much sugar can also make us fat.

-To keep food safe, there are a number of things you need to think about.
+To keep food safely, there are a number of things you need to think about.

 Firstly, foods can go bad or rot.
 These include most vegetables, fish and meat, but some take longer to go bad than others.
 They go rotten when they have been left alone too long.
 When they rot, they start to smell awful, and if you eat them they can make you sick.

-To stop fresh food from rotting, it is good to keep it as cool and dry as possible.
+To stop fresh food from rotting, it is good to keep it in a cool part of the house or kitchen, away from heat and damp.
 Another way to stop fresh food rotting is to preserve it.
-This involves drying the meat, fish or vegetable either in the hot sun or over a fire.
+This involves drying the meat, fish or vegetables such as pepper, okra either in the hot sun or over a fire.
+Fish is also salted and then dried in the sun (koobi).

 Secondly, some food, especially food in cans, can go bad if it is kept too long and not stored properly.

 Finally, animals including many insects also like food, but if they touch our food they leave germs that can give us diseases and illnesses.
-Try and keep your food covered up.
+Try and keep food away from animals.
 If you have a box or container to keep it in, this is best.

 We clean our surroundings to protect us from dirt and diseases.
 People can get ill from coming into contact with many different things.
 These include: